Introduction

 Conclusion

-Appam is a delicious and versatile South Indian dish that is easy to make at home.
-By following these steps and experimenting with different ingredients, you can create your own unique Kerala-style appam creations.
+Appam is a delicious and comforting South Indian dish.
+It can be made at home very easily.
+But by following these steps and experimenting with different ingredients, you can create your own Kerala-style appam creations.